 2. Financial Advisor Client Surveys

 If advisors aren’t ready to face a group of clients dissecting their firm’s service over lunch, there is a less overwhelming option.
-To get started incorporating client feedback into a practice, we recommend advisors begin with an annual client survey.
+To get started incorporating client feedback into practice, we recommend advisors begin with an annual client survey.
 Surveys have some advantages over advisory boards, such as being less expensive and confidential, so they are more likely to receive open and honest opinions.
 The format also allows questions to pertain to the financial needs and goals of clients, which could be less comfortable within a group setting.

 At FMG Suite, we are big fans of the tool SurveyMonkey, which allows advisors to create surveys with up to 10 questions and get up to 100 responses for free.
 It’s easy to build a financial advisor client survey and share the link by email and social media.